Nels2/CW-Automation/README.md

 # Editing!
 Part 1 of 2
-Open up a code editor of your choice, and open up `cw_howto.py` We will start first with the 'cw-xxx.py' files \
+Open up a code editor of your choice, and open up `cw_howto.py` We will start first with the 'cw-xxx.py' file \
 - Once inside the file(s), press CTRL+F, this will bring a search bar.
 - First you need to search for 'url'
 - **Change the url to match your connectwise login site.**
 - In the search bar, again, you want type: userd \
 This will bring you to THREE values you need to change.
-- **'comp'** is where you will input your company name **INSIDE**  the quotation marks. for example for us it is 'centurytest'
+- **'comp'** is where you will input your company name **INSIDE**  the quotation marks. for example for us it is 'connectwisedemo'
 - **'userd'** is your username for ConnectWise.** make sure you type it INSIDE the quotation marks.**
 - **'pasd'** is your password for ConnectWise.** make sure you type it INSIDE the quotation marks.**
-That is all you need to do for CW.py. make sure you hit **SAVE!**
+That is all you need to do for cw_xxx.py. make sure you hit **SAVE!**
 # Editing!
 Part 2 of 2 inside
 Now that in cw_howto.py the connectwise login information has been taken care of.\
 the next part is changing the IT Glue Login.